preiter93/reduce-workspace-recipe/README.md

 `cargo-reduce-recipe` fixes that.
 It post-processes the generated recipe and removes all dependency and lockfile entries that are not actually required by the selected workspace member (directly or transitively).
 The result is a minimized recipe ensuring that unrelated workspace changes no longer trigger unnecessary rebuilds.

+In a real-life unpublished workspace, using cargo-reduce-recipe cut Docker build times for unrelated members for me from 80s to 20s, a ~75% reduction.

 ## Installation

 ```sh